tests-always-included/wick/doc/contexts-that-disable-exit-on-error.md

 	(set -e; false; true) && echo "TEST"

 These are just simple examples.
-More complex situations are harder to spot the problem.
+More complex situations make it harder to spot the problem.